Cloud computing in healthcare

 Instead of just listing every app user, the leaderboard changes based on the location and additional settings.
 For example, the user can adjust the leaderboard to show only people from their neighborhood, work, city, or whole state.

-To implement this feature, we decided to leverage our knowledge of cloud computing and our AWS partnership to create a serverless system that can be adjusted in seconds.
+To implement this feature, we decided to leverage our knowledge of cloud computing in the healthcare market and our AWS partnership to create a serverless system that can be adjusted in seconds.

-Cloud-based healthcare applications are always a treat for us to work on.
+Applications of cloud computing in healthcare are always a treat for us to work on.
 We had our shining moment to showcase our cloud computing skills, and users got a quality feature that helped them stay connected even in daring times.

-To learn more about this project, you can read our extensive case study.
+To learn more about this project, you can read our extensive fitness app case study.
 In the meantime, let’s move on to the next solution.

 Every parent in the world is concerned about their child’s safety.
 One of our clients, a US-based startup producing IoT solutions for childcare, decided to provide parents with much-needed ease in mind.
 They contacted us with an idea to develop a remote nursery monitoring app.